cjnaz/funcs3-Python-script-framework/README.md

 than assigning the dictionary value to a local variable and then only using the local variable.

 ### Email and text message sending
-`snd_email` and `snd_notif` provide nice basic wrappers around sendmail and use setup info from the config file.
+`snd_email` and `snd_notif` provide nice basic wrappers around Python's smtplib and use setup info from the config file.
 The send-to targets can be multiple email addresses by listing more than one with white space separation in the config file.

 `snd_notif` is expected to be used with mobile provider